saadl27/PuckoPolis/README.md

 - Click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Git-Working-in-groups) to learn how to work in group using Git
 - Click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Git-Asking-for-support) to check how to ask for support

-You should now continue the lab by reading through this README.md, but opened on VSCode locally rather than on Github.com.
+You should now continue the lab by reading through this README.md on VSCode locally, rather than on GitHub.com.
 To do this, open the `TPs` folder on VSCode and run the following command on the VSCode terminal:

 ```shell
 git checkout TPIntro_Exercise # This will create a local version of the TPIntro branch on the reference remote